MemerGamer/Uptimatum/DEPLOYMENT.md

 - Apply the bootstrap secret and cluster CR to provision a 3-instance PostgreSQL cluster
 - Wait for the cluster to report `Ready`

+**Primary-Replica Architecture:**

+CloudNativePG automatically sets up a master-replica architecture:
+- **1 Primary (Master)**: Handles all read-write operations
+- **2 Replicas**: Read-only nodes that sync from primary via streaming replication
+- **Automatic Services**:
+  - `uptimatum-db-rw`: Points to PRIMARY (read-write) - used by backend
+  - `uptimatum-db-ro`: Points to REPLICAS (read-only) - for read scaling
+  - `uptimatum-db-r`: Points to any replica (read-only)

+If the primary fails, CloudNativePG automatically promotes a replica to primary (automatic failover).

 ### Step 7: Build and Deploy Application

 ```bash